Madden NFL 15: Development

 The game was announced in late April 2014.
 It was shown in a release video featuring Carolina Panthers linebacker and Defensive Player of the Year Luke Kuechly.
 The game was further detailed at Electronic Entertainment Expo 2014; a particular emphasis was placed on improvements to defensive play.
-Creative director Rex Dickson noted that many players had difficulties with the pass rush and tackling; the "player lock" camera from NCAA Football 14 was added, along with a cone (similar to the controversial "QB Vision" cone from Madden NFL 06) to determine whether or not a player can make a non-aggressive tackle against a player from their current location.
+Creative director Rex Dickson noted that many players had difficulties with the pass rush and tackling.
+The "player lock" camera from NCAA Football 14 was added, along with a cone (similar to the controversial "QB Vision" cone from Madden NFL 06) to determine whether or not a player can make a non-aggressive tackle against a player from their current location.

 In an effort to improve the presentation of the game, Brian Murray, who was mentored by NFL Films' Steve Sabol and was a consultant on previous editions, was given a new role as "Presentation Director" for the game.
-Work was made on using technology introduced in previous installments, along with a new "global dynamic camera system", to give the game's "broadcasts" a more professional feel with more details; these include the replacement of pre-rendered "post-play" cut scenes with dynamic scenes that feature players interacting, and can, additionally, respond to references of players by commentators with relevant camera shots and on-screen graphics, and the revival of the halftime show.
+The game builds uses technology introduced in previous installments.
+It introduces a new "global dynamic camera system" to enhance the game's "broadcasts" and provide a professional touch with more details.
+Improvements include replacement of pre-rendered "post-play" cut scenes with dynamic scenes featuring players interacting naturally, and can respond to references of players by commentators with relevant camera shots and on-screen graphics along with the revival of the halftime show.
 Jumbotrons in stadiums now display scenes generated by the dynamic cameras (as opposed to generic splash screens or the same camera angle in use), and NFL teams also provided the graphics they use for their respective screens and ribbon displays.